-The form of the arfenical folution , I prescribed, differed only from that recommended by Dr. Fowler, in omitting the spirit of lavender, which I supposed might occasion some precipitation of the arsenic, and in substituting nitre for the alkaline falt, which, with the cochineal, gives the preparation a good colour.
-This folution I gave to twenty-five adult patients in the Infirmary, labouring under tertians and quotidians, from eight to ten drops twice, and fometimes thrice, a day, in a cupful of barley water; and, in two instances, the dose was increased to fixteen drops.
-Of U 4 this
+The form of the arfenical folution \, I prescribed, differed only from that recommended by Dr. Fowler, in omitting the spirit of lavender, which I supposed might occasion some precipitation of the arsenic, and in fubflituting nitre for the alkaline falt, which, with the cochineal, gives the preparation a good colour.
+This folution I gave to twenty-five adult patients in the Infirmary, labouring under tertians and quotidians, from eight to ten drops twice, and fometimes thrice, a day, in a cupful of barley water; and, in two instances, the dofe was increased to fixteen drops.
+Of this U 4

-R. Arfenici albi in pulverem subtilissimum triti grana sexaginta quatuor;
+\ R. Arsenici albi in pulverem subtilissimum triti grana sexaginta quatuor;